tjhickey724/discrete_math/notes/counting/overview.md

 In this course we will cover several different counting techniques which can be classified by how the sets are constructed
-* counting disjoint unions, products, powersets, and ranges of a function
+* [basic counting](https://github.com/tjhickey724/discrete_math/blob/main/notes/counting/basicCounting.md) i.e. counting disjoint unions, products, powersets, ...
 * counting subsets and permutations

 We'll also look at applications of counting such as the Pigeonhole principle.